On this page

 The list below can be used as a checklist to benchmark the user interface of a software system.

-Jakob Nielsen’s 10 principles for interaction design
+Jakob Nielsen’s 10 principles

 - Visibility of system status

 The system should always keep users informed about what is going on.
 Through appropriate feedback and within a reasonable time.

 - Match between system and the real world

 The system should speak the users' language, with words, phrases and concepts familiar to the user.
 Follow real-world conventions, making information appear in a natural and logical order.